Understanding Inter Vivos Trusts

 Potential for Conflict

 Disagreements among trustees or between trustees and beneficiaries can impact the management of the trust.
 It is essential to choose trustees who are capable of managing these relationships professionally.
-Careful selection and the setting of clear expectations and duties can mitigate these risks, ensuring smooth operations and the fulfillment of the trust’s purposes.
+Careful selection and the setting of clear expectations and duties can mitigate these risks, ensuring smooth operations and the fulfilment of the trust’s purposes.

 Accessibility of Assets